Folkestone: History

 Eanswythe died around 640 and was quickly made a saint.
-Her remains were moved into the chancel of the current church on 12 September 1138, which has since then been commemorated as the Feast of St Eanswythe.
-They became the focus of prayer and pilgrimage such that Eanswythe was quickly adopted as the town's patron.
+Her remains were moved into the chancel of the current church on 12 September 1138, which has since been commemorated as the Feast of St Eanswythe.
+They became the focus of prayer and pilgrimage, so Eanswythe was quickly adopted as the town's patron.
 The religious community grew and developed into a monastery until it was dissolved by Henry VIII, and St Eanswythe's remains disappeared.
 They were rediscovered in June 1885 when workmen, carrying out alterations to the high altar, found a battered lead casket immured in a niche in the north wall of the chancel.
 Examination by archaeologists at the time, and again in 1981, confirmed that the casket was of Anglo-Saxon origin and the few bone fragments were those of a woman in her early thirties.
 The relics are still housed in the church, close to where they were discovered, flanked by a pair of small brass candlesticks.
-St Eanswythe also appears on the town's seal, along with William Harvey, the Folkestone-born 17th-century physician who discovered the circulation of the blood.
+St Eanswythe also appears on the town's seal, along with William Harvey, the Folkestone-born 17th-century physician who discovered blood circulation.

-A Norman knight held a Barony of Folkestone, which led to its entry as a part of the Cinque Ports in the thirteenth century and with that the privilege of being a wealthy trading port.
-At the start of the Tudor period it had become a town in its own right.
-Wars with France meant that defences had to be built and a harbour was built, though the coming of the railways in 1843 had a greater impact on its development.
+A Norman knight held a Barony of Folkestone, which led to its entry as a part of the Cinque Ports in the thirteenth century and, with that, the privilege of being a wealthy trading port.
+At the start of the Tudor period, it had become a town in its own right.
+Wars with France meant that defences had to be built, and a harbour was built, though the coming of the railways in 1843 had a greater impact on its development.